Yes, in a box.

 So what makes “The Crusade” a Doctor Who story other than the presence of the TARDIS?

-For me, not that much, a feeling that might have been in the minds of the production team, as historical stories disappear from the series almost entirely after the Season Four story “The Highlanders.”
+Not that much, a feeling that might have been in the minds of the production team, as historical stories disappear from the series almost entirely after the Season Four story “The Highlanders.”
 The mere notion of the Doctor scampering away from Richard when he is raging after Joanna’s refusal to wed Saladin’s brother suggests to me the problem with the historical story format.
 Just one story prior, the Doctor and his companions help the butterfly people destroy the evil Animus at the heart of a planet-spanning web, but in Earth’s History (as opposed to its amorphous past), the Doctor can do naught but stare and hold his tongue.
 Good history makes poor Doctor Who.

 Though I might not be quite as sold on this story as the majority of critics, the acting and writing do deliver a pleasing narrative.
 At least, what we can see of it, for “The Crusade” is another of those “missing episode” stories.